Mayeu/ansible-playbook-sensu/README.md

 ## Supported system

-Currently only Debian Wheezie & Jessie amd64 are supported and tested.
+Currently only Debian Wheezie & Jessie amd64 and CentOS 7 x86_64 are supported and tested.
 Patch welcome to support other OS.

 ## Installation